privat/llme/benchmark.md

 The [testsuites](tests) tries to highlight the usage and features of llme.
 The ranking should not be considered fair or rigorous since many uncontrolled variables (still) impact it.

+Moreover, the experiments are done with more or less recent versions of llme, the testsuites, the models or the server.
+This explains some discrepancies with the numbers.

 The benchmark is also used to check the API compatibility with local LLM servers.

 Most models come from the huggingface.